The Law Is Good; Sin Is Exposed

 God’s good law reveals sin; sin corrupts and brings death.

-8 But sin, finding occasion through the commandment, produced in me all kinds of coveting.
+8 But sin, seizing its opportunity through the commandment, produced in me every kind of covetous desire.
 For apart from the law, sin is dead.

-13 Did then that which is good become death to me?
-May it never be!
-But sin, that it might be shown to be sin, was producing death in me through that which is good; that through the commandment sin might become exceedingly sinful.
+13 Did that which is good, then, become death to me?
+Certainly not!
+But in order that sin might be exposed as sin, it produced death in me through what was good, so that through the commandment sin might become utterly sinful.

 God’s good law reveals sin; sin corrupts and brings death.